risk-first/website/menagerie/Boundary-Risk.md

  - Creating features.
  - Improving the core platform.

-... that by now _it should be miles better_ than [Drupal](https://en.wikipedia.org/wiki/Drupal).
-But, there are other things to consider...
+But, there is something else to consider...

 ### The Peter Principle